DenverCoder1/unedit-for-reddit/README.md

 ### Changes in 3.13.0

 -   Added support for Classic view and Compact view on Reddit Redesign.
+-   Adjusted the font size of links on the search results page to be smaller (Reddit Redesign).

 ### Changes in 3.12.1